jekyllgrim/Painslayer/README.md

 ## How to play the latest stable release

-Releases aren't always super-stable or bug-free, but they should be playable.
+Released versions should be the most stable and bug-free ones.
 Some releases are development versions which don't have all the planned features implemented yet.

 1. Navigate to the "Releases" tab at the top or following this URL: https://github.com/jekyllgrim/Painslayer/releases
 2. Download the attached PK3 file.
 Run it as you'd run any .wad or .pk3.
 For example, in the command line it shoud look as follows: